Holychung/starter-hugo-academic/content/home/experience.md

     date_start: '2021-07-01'
     date_end: '2022-06-30'
     description: |2-
-        - Led a team of 20+ graduate students and developed a deep learning network for high-speed and tiny objects tracking to analyze badminton contests and the performance of national athletes of the 2020 Tokyo Olympics
+        - Led a team of 20+ graduate students to analyze badminton contests and the performance of national athletes of the 2020 Tokyo Olympics
-        - Reduced the average data processing time from one day to three hours by integrating backend architectures and designing RESTful APIs with WSGI HTTP Server, Flask, Apache, and MySQL
+        - Reduced 87.5% average data processing time by integrating backend architectures and designing RESTful APIs with WSGI HTTP Server, Flask, Apache, and MySQL
-        - Refactored the frontend using React.js, Redux; cooperated with the designer to redesign the website workflow
         - Implemented authentication workflow with Google OAuth by using JWT and Flask Session
         - Won 2020 Future Tech Award among 600+ teams of Ministry of Science and Technology